 Please note, that strictly speaking, a salary of £9,568 is more tax-efficient than £8,840 – by a few pounds.
 However, any tax savings made would be offset by the cost of accounting for National Insurance which is payable on the higher salary.
 So, we haven’t included that option here.

 Umbrella company employees

 If you are a PAYE umbrella company employee, your income will be subject to standard PAYE (Pay-As-You-Earn) income tax deductions and National Insurance Contributions.

 Although there may be differences in service charges, and the value of ‘perks’ offered by different umbrella scheme operators, you should be subject to exactly the same levels of taxation.
 It is unethical for umbrella firms to claim otherwise.

 After you have decided upon the right salary level to pay yourself (and any employees) during the tax year, any remaining profits can be distributed to the company’s shareholders in the form of dividends, which are taxed as follows:

 - 7.5% (basic rate)

 - 38.1% (additional rate)

-You can find out more about what dividends are, and how to account for them in our detailed guide to limited company dividends.
+- Find out more about what dividends are, and how to account for them in our detailed guide to limited company dividends.

-Although the information contained on our site is verified by our own accountant, this article should be used as a guide only.
+- Although the information contained on our site is verified by our own accountant, this article should be used as a guide only.
 Please contact your own accountant if you have any questions.